A-n-k-a/Object-Oriented-Programming/Week6/README.md

 ```

 > [!NOTE]
 > We do not write the superclass constructor.
-However the superclass has a constructor taking no parameters.
+However, the superclass has a constructor taking no parameters.
 Java will call it for us.
 > *Note that if there wasn’t a superclass constructor with no parameters then Java would report an error.*

 ### Inheritance and overriding